๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 Please note: this is not a substitute for medical advice or a diagnosis.
 I aim to help you open your mind to new & complementary healing paths.

-Therapy is usually one of the first stops for most women on a healing journey.
+Therapy is usually one of the first stops for most those on a healing journey.

-Yet, unfortunately, most women don’t know what to do next when they are still in pain and therapy isn’t helping.
+Yet, unfortunately, most people don’t know what to do next when they are still in pain and therapy isn’t helping.
 I know; I’ve been there.
-I’ve also talked to many other women who have been in this spot too.
+I’ve also talked to many others who have been in this spot too.

 First, let’s address the types of therapy you can consider as part of your childhood trauma-healing journey and the pros and cons of each.

-CBT is based on the idea that our thoughts, feelings, and behaviors are interconnected and that negative thoughts can lead to negative emotions and behaviors.
-By identifying and changing these negative thought patterns, CBT helps you develop healthier and more positive ways of thinking and behaving.
+Cognitive-behavioral therapy relies on the notion that negative thoughts can result in negative emotions and behaviors (which is true, but it’s surface-level).
+CBT aims to help you identify and change your negative thought patterns, thereby, in theory, enabling you to develop healthier and more positive ways of thinking and behaving.

 Does CBT work for trauma survivors?

-Some trauma survivors may find CBT challenging or not respond well to this therapy.
-One potential reason why CBT may not be effective for all trauma survivors is that it can be difficult for individuals with trauma to engage in cognitive restructuring, which is a key component of CBT.
+Some trauma survivors may find Cognitive Behavioral Therapy (CBT) challenging or may not respond well to this therapy because it can be difficult for you to engage in cognitive restructuring…. which is the entire point of CBT.

 Dialectical behavior therapy (DBT)

-Dialectical behavior therapy (DBT) is a type of cognitive-behavioral therapy (CBT) that was initially developed to treat individuals with borderline personality disorder (BPD).
-DBT combines cognitive and behavioral therapy techniques with elements of mindfulness and acceptance-based approaches to help individuals manage difficult emotions, improve interpersonal relationships, and develop new coping skills.
+Dialectical behavior therapy (DBT) is a type of cognitive-behavioral therapy (CBT) developed to treat borderline personality disorder (BPD).
+People with trauma are more prone to being diagnosed with BPD.
+This type of therapy combines cognitive and behavioral therapy techniques with mindfulness and acceptance-based approaches to help you manage emotions, improve relationships, and develop coping skills.

-DBT is based on the concept of dialectics, which refers to the idea that two seemingly contradictory things can both be true at the same time.
-For example, in DBT, individuals may be encouraged to accept themselves as they are while striving to make positive changes in their lives.
+DBT is based on the concept of dialectics, where two seemingly contradictory things can both be true at the same time.

 Does DBT work for trauma survivors?